Duquesne-class cruiser

 The Duquesne-class cruiser was a group of two heavy cruisers built for the French Navy in the mid 1920s, the first such vessels built for the French fleet.
 The two ships in the class were the Duquesne and Tourville.

 With the ratification of the Washington Naval Treaty of 1922, France could not ignore the ramifications of the cruiser article.
-To maintain her position of a major naval power she would have to follow the other four major naval powers with her own 10,000 ton - 8 inch gun cruiser.
-The only modern cruiser design Service techniques des constructions navales (STNC - Constructor's Department) had to draw on was the recently designed 8,000 ton Duguay-Trouin-class design.
-The cruiser design authorized under the 1924 build program would sacrifice protection for speed while maintaining the 10,000 ton displacement restriction while mounting 8 inch guns.
+To maintain her position of a major naval power she would have to follow the other four major naval powers with her own 10,000-ton, 8-inch gun cruiser.
+The only modern cruiser design the Service techniques des constructions navales (STNC - Constructor's Department) had to draw on was the recently designed 8,000-ton Duguay-Trouin-class design.
+The cruiser design authorized under the 1924 build program would sacrifice protection for speed while maintaining the 10,000-ton displacement restriction while mounting 8 inch guns.
 Two vessels would be authorized and would be known as the Duquesne-class cruiser.

 Initially classed as a light cruiser, both ships were reclassified on 1 July 1931 as first class cruisers.
 The French Navy did not have a vessel classification of heavy cruiser instead used armoured cruiser and light cruiser prior to the London Naval Treaty then first class cruiser and second class cruiser afterwards.